Upload the featured image here!

 You may also want to include a short biography in this top section to expand on your professional title and experience.
 This should be no more than a few sentences outlining your experience and what you are looking to achieve within your new role.
 This is your opportunity to make a strong first impression, so be concise and ensure that anything you put here is reflected in the rest of your CV.
 Remember that this section should be tailored to every position you are applying for and to highlight relevant skills and detail why you think you are the perfect candidate for that particular job.
 As a minimum you should try to answer the following three questions.

 - What are your career goals?

-We would also advise candidates to put quantify any achievements where possible.
-For example, if you have increased productivity within your previous business, state that you have increased business output by 40 percent.
-This is more meaningful than simply saying you increased business output, however remember not to lie or exaggerate as it is likely the interviewer will find out as you progress throughout the process.
+We would also advise candidates to quantify any achievements where possible.
+For example, if you have increased productivity within your previous business, state that you have increased business output by a specific percentage.
+This is more powerful than just simply saying you increased business output.
+However, remember not to lie or exaggerate as it is likely the interviewer will find out as you progress throughout the process.

 Add in details of your education, qualifications and evidence of further study.
-You may want to include accreditations such as GCSEs if you feel them to be necessary.
+You may want to include accreditations such as GCSEs if you feel they are necessary.
 Include the name of the institutions and the dates you were there, followed by the qualifications and grades you achieved.
 If you have recently left education, you may write your degree, A-levels or GCSEs (or equivalents).

 Additional sections you may want to consider for your CV

 There are a range of additional sections that may strengthen your CV and highlight your skills.
 Here are just a few you can include if you have room.

 - Key skills: if you are writing a functional CV or have some abilities you want to show off to the employer immediately, insert a key skills section underneath your personal profile.
 You should aim to detail four to five key skills at most.